viewi/viewi/doc/PageEngine.md

 ## Event Handling

-You can use `(evenyName)` directive in order to listen to DOM events and run some code when they are accured.
+You can use `(eventName)` directive in order to listen to DOM events and run some code when they are occured.
 The usage is simple:
 1. Write `(event)="Method()"` in your html template, for example:
     template: *app/home.html*
     ```html